copperwater/xNetHack/doc/xnh-changelog-7.0.md

   the tower proper consisting mostly of air terrain.
 The level beneath it is the level in Gehennom containing the stairs to the tower.
 There are a couple demons and several vampires and vampire leaders inhabiting this area.
+- New artifact Mirror Brand, an unaligned glass short sword with the following
+  properties:
+  - Confers reflection.
+  - When used to hit a monster wielding a weapon, rolls the damage for that weapon if it had been used against the monster and adds it to the preexisting damage.
+(This includes base damage, enchantment, object material, and specific weapon-versus-monster damage adjustments such as blessed weapons versus undead.)
+  - Can be dual wielded with the other Brands.

 ### Interface changes